nataliecardot/goal-keeper/README.md

 A simple goal tracking app built using Vue.js for practice with Vue components, props, slots, and emitting custom events.

-The user can add goals and click on them mark them as completed.
+The user can add goals and click on them to mark them as completed, which displays them in a 'completed' section.

 ## Notes